About Our Pack

 We highly encourage parents to join and play a role within the Pack Committee or another leadership position.
-The Parent annual dues are $36 which includes 12 issues of Scouting magazine.
+A committee member pays annual dues witch are $33.
+This includes 12 issues of Scouting magazine.
 If the parent does not want the Scouting magazine, the annual dues are $24.

 Class A Uniforms (the blue or tan uniform, depending on grade) may be purchased at the Scout Shop in Fairview or online.
 First year cost is approximately $65 (shirt, required patches, neckerchief, neckerchief slide and handbook) and $20 each additional year (new year’s handbook, neckerchief and neckerchief slide).
 A pack t-shirt (class B uniform) is offered for purchase each year at $15 each.
 Additional official BSA uniform items (pants/shorts, hat, socks, etc.) may be purchased at the parent’s discretion.

 Download these documents for more information about our pack: